Symptoms, causes, and treatments for

 Acute infectious diarrhea causes include:

 Staying hydrated is important when you have diarrhea for any length of time.
 Drinking enough liquids can prevent you from getting sicker.
-Children in particular are susceptible to dehydration from diarrhea, and should be watched closely in case symptoms worsen.
+Children in particular are susceptible to dehydration from diarrhea.
+Watch them closely in case symptoms worsen.

 However, seek immediate medical attention if your child experiences any of the following symptoms while having an episode of diarrhea:

-Adults should should seek immediate medical attention if the following apply:
+Adults should seek immediate medical attention if the following apply:

 Consider these tips to help prevent diarrhea: